 What is included in all of the packages?

 HistoryIT will set up an account for your digital archive in Odyssey™, our digital archive management platform.
-Our metadata professionals will ingest all newly digitized materials into your League’s digital archive, complete with detailed descriptions and subject, League, event, location and era tags.
+Our metadata professionals will ingest all newly digitized materials into your digital archive, complete with detailed descriptions and subject, chapter, event, location, and era tags.
 Every identified person will be tagged.
-If your organization’s international headquarters already manages a digital archive on HistoryIT’s platform, your League’s items will fully integrate with the rest of the organizational digital archive.
-In either case, your League will maintain a digital history website that presents your collection (or the unrestricted items in it).
+If an organization’s national or international headquarters already manages a digital archive on HistoryIT’s platform, a digital chapter museum’s items can fully integrate with the rest of the organizational digital archive.
+In either case, a digital chapter museum will maintain a separate digital archive that presents collections (or the unrestricted items in it).
 Each package contains different add-on features to the digital history sites.

 All packages produce a report, guide and/or plan for growing and maintaining your digital archive.